csswizardry/csswizardry.github.com/_posts/2026-06-01-front-ends-missing-metric-the-tbt-window.md

 [Total Blocking Time](https://web.dev/articles/tbt/) is a lab metric intended to quantify how unavailable the main thread is during page load.
-It looks at [long tasks](https://w3c.github.io/longtasks/)—work that occupies the UI thread for more than 50&nbsp;ms—and counts only the blocking portion of each one.
+It looks at [long tasks](https://w3c.github.io/longtasks/) — work that occupies the UI thread for more than 50&nbsp;ms — and counts only the blocking portion of each one.
 A 70&nbsp;ms task contributes 20&nbsp;ms to TBT; a 250&nbsp;ms task contributes 200&nbsp;ms. The first 50&nbsp;ms of any task is effectively tolerated, and anything beyond that is considered blocking time.